 4. Terra Quantum displays themes and series portfolios; do you like working to the project/series/theme or find creating individual images more rewarding?

-5. Can you tell us a bit more about your 2 chosen photographs – what is the story behind them, when/why/how they were created?
+5. Can you tell us a bit more about one chosen photograph – what is the story behind it, when/why/how it was created?

 6. Colour, b&w or both?
 How do you decide about the elimination or inclusion of colour and why.
 When do you decide about it - in the field or during the post processing?

 At times I try – either in the field or during the post-processing – to create a B&W photo.
 But I am very rarely pleased with the result (despite that I had a darkroom during my years at the music university and spent half of the nights making prints from my father’s films).
 So, eventually I drop it.
 Maybe I should try more as I surely miss having BW photographs in my portfolio.
 It is the same also with high-key processing.
 I always wished to make more pastel like, high-key pictures.
 In the end, the more I try the darker they get.
 Mind you, I am a drama queen, through and through. 😊 Interesting enough, where the post-processing leads are dictated by the music I listen to, it has an effect on me.
 I mostly listen classical music and sometimes also my jazz favourites like Gerry Mulligan, or Chet Baker.

 7. Do you find printing your images yourself as an integral part of image creation or do you use professional labs?
 How important is the choice of paper for you?

 I use professional labs.
 In the past, I tried different kinds of papers and at some point, I settled at Hahnemühle Photo Rag.
 I don’t think it works for all situations, but from all I tried, I liked this one most.
 I am however just scratching the surface of this vast field and I hope at some point I shall be able to understand more.

 8. Do you think that social media is killing photography or playing an important role in promoting your work?
 How involved are you in your online presence?